-Timeline of Ph.D. degree Submit a course plan, drafted in consultation with Faculty Advisor and/or Graduate Advisor Start of program Start research with Faculty Advisor Start of program Take classes Unit requirements must be completed within first 2 years
+Timeline of Ph.D. degree Submit a course plan, drafted in consultation with Faculty Advisor and/or Graduate Advisor Start of program Start research with Faculty Advisor Start of program Take classes Unit requirements must be completed within first 2 years Pass Preliminary Exam Before the end of second year (normally at end of the 3 rd or 4 th quarter)

-Before the end of Pass Preliminary Exam second year (normally at end of first year) Oral Qualifying Exam Committee approved then Before the end of Pass Oral Qualifying Exam second or third year Continue research write Dh.D.
-Thesis Normally 3.5 to 5 years Continue research, write Ph.D.
-Thesis from start of program Cylenit application to anadysta through D'Wah By Mon. of 4 th week of Submit application to graduate through R'Web graduation quarter Defend Ph.D.
+Oral Qualifying Exam Committee approved then Before the end of Pass Oral Qualifying Exam second or third year Continue research write Dh D. Thesis Normally 3.5 to 5 years Continue research, write Ph.D.
+Thesis from start of program Submit application to graduate through R'Web By Mon. of 4 th week of Submit application to graduate unough K web graduation quarter Defend Ph.D.
 Thesis, submit it to Graduate Division Quarter of Graduation